napari/napari-plugin-template/README.md

     pip install -e .[all] --group dev

 ℹ This installs your plugin with napari and default Qt bindings in editable mode.
-ℹ You can also run project commands with pixi, for example: pixi run test.
-CI uses pixi as well.
+ℹ You can run tests directly with pytest, via tox, or via wrapper tools like uv.

 [2/5] Create a GitHub repository named 'napari-growth-cone-finder':
     https://github.com/creator/napari-growth-cone-finder